Soil Stabilization—A Comprehensive Guide to Techniques and Applications

 Clay Soils

-Characterized by low permeability, high swell potential, and high plasticity, clay soils typically have low quality as subgrade material.
-They possess relatively high unconfined compressive strength but low values for CBR (California Bearing Ratio), R-Value, and Resilient Modulus.
+Clay soil characteristics include a low infiltration rate, high swell potential, and high plasticity.
+Because of these traits, clay soils are typically not good quality for subgrade material.
+They do have high unconfined compressive strength.
+However, they have low values for CBR (California Bearing Ratio), R-Value, and Resilient Modulus.

 Sandy Soils

-Known for their high permeability, low swell potential, and low plasticity, sandy soils are generally of higher quality as subgrade material.
+Sandy soils have a high infiltration rate, low swell potential, and low plasticity.
+Because of these traits, sandy soils are usually better quality for subgrade material.
 They exhibit low unconfined compressive strength but higher values for CBR, R-Value, and Resilient Modulus.

 In-Situ Soil Modification Techniques

-When native soils are found to be unsuitable, they can often be modified in place rather than replacing them with imported materials.
+When native soils are not suitable, you can modify them in place instead of using imported materials.
 Here are some examples:

 Clay Soils

-Chemical treatments can reduce permeability, plasticity, and swell potential, improving the soil’s strength and stability.
+Chemical treatments can reduce infiltration rates, plasticity, and swell potential, improving the soil’s strength and stability.

 Sandy Soils